Using the Node SDK

 // Accessing image results

-for (const obj of imageResult.object_predictions) {
+for (const obj of imageResult.objects) {

-for (const pred of obj.predictions) {
+for (const category of obj.categories) {

 console.log(